andrewdavidmackenzie/pigg/README.md

 ### Building on host development machine

-Run `"make"` on macos or linux (or in fact RPi also) host to build these binaries:
+Run `"make"` on macOS or linux (or in fact RPi also) host to build these binaries:

 * `target/debug/piggui` - GUI version without GPIO, to enable UI development on a host
 * `target/aarch64-unknown-linux-gnu/release/piggui` - GUI version for Pi with GPIO, can be run natively from RPi command